smlum/scription/README.md

 Amazon and Mozilla both offer automated speech-to-text services.

-In a quick comparison I considered price, setup, privacy, performance and features.

 Amazon has a (fairly) easy to use web user interface, high accuracy and has lots of useful features, like speaker identification, custom volcabulary and punctuation.
 However, it costs money (1.44 per hour) and requires you to store data on their servers, which could be a privacy concern.

 DeepSpeech is free and runs locally on your machine, so there are no privacy concerns.
 However, it requires you to download and run their pre-trained model using python from the command line.
 The accuracy is pretty average.
 You need to add your own punctuation, correct specialised volcabulary and seperate speakers.
 It also requires specific audio formats.

+A quick comparison I considered price, setup, privacy, performance and features.

 || AWS Transcribe       | Mozilla DeepSpeech           |
 |---| ------------- |:-------------:|